Understanding The Spam Control Act

 The second change to the Spam Control Act relates to dictionary attacks and address-harvesting software.
 The rules in the Spam Control Act about such practices will:

-• no longer apply to any electronic message sent to a mobile telephone number and
+1. No longer apply to any electronic message sent to a mobile phone/mobile telephone number and

 The rules in the Spam Control Act about instant messaging services when a message is sent to a mobile telephone number are: